andreyolv/andreyolv/README.md

 :house_with_garden: I’m from Brazil.

-:outbox_tray: 2021 Goals:
+:dart: 2021 Goals:
+:heavy_check_mark: Study +40 university courses for data sciencein in bralizian portuguese.
+:heavy_check_mark: Study +25 university courses for data science in english.
+:heavy_check_mark: Read documentation +50 libraries for data science.
+:heavy_check_mark: Create a complete guideline for Data Science Projects.
-* Create one new project per week
+:ok: Create one new project per week (from october to december).
-* Find my first full time job as a junior data scientist.
+:x: Find my first full time job as a junior data scientist.

-:outbox_tray: 2022 Goals:
+:dart: 2022 Goals:
-* Become a Kaggle Master.
+:x: Become a Kaggle Master.

 ## Best Data Science Projects:
 Here are my list of personal and original projects: